JoseLuisFG/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 Jose Luis is a PhD candidate working at the University Medical Center Groningen.
-His research interests include study of novel biomarkers for the study of the onset and progression of Type 2 Diabetes, Hypertension and cardiovascular disease.
-He is interested in the use of both frequentist and bayesian methods.
-He collaborates with the National Institute of Astrophysics, Optics and Electronics (Mexico) in the study and development of new-non invasive technologies for the diagnosis of cardioemtabolic diseases.
+His research interests include study of novel biomarkers for the study of the onset and progression of Type 2 Diabetes, Hypertension and Cardiovascular Disease.
+He collaborates with the National Institute of Astrophysics, Optics and Electronics (Mexico) in the study and development of new-non invasive technologies for the diagnosis of cardiometabolic diseases.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.